MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/import-estimate-project-quote-sales.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-# Importing estimation for project to Project – based quote line

 If a project is created during the pre-sales stage, you can select to import the financial estimate from the project to the project-based quote line.

 1. Make sure that the project-based quote line has the project information in the **Project** field.